Blue Aura Computers Builds Powerful Reliable & Custom Computers

 Explore the Top Intel CPUs Used in Day Trading PCs

 Intel has been dominating the trading computer market for the last two decades.
-Blue Aura Trading Computers use the top of the line Core i5, Core i7 and Core i9 Intel processors.
-While we do offer AMD as an option, Intel is our preferred platform for a variety of reasons, mostly due to their performance.
+Blue Aura Trading Computers use the top of the line Intel Core Ultra 5, Ultra 7 and Ultra 9 processors.

 When buying a new computer you'll be looking at three different options, generally speaking.
 Almost all computers have either an Intel, AMD or varient of Apple's M1 processor that are exclusive to Apple products.

-Intel Core i5, i7 and i9 processors are based on trusted x86 architecture that is designed with Windows based operating systems (and Linux).
+Intel Core Ultra 5, Ultra 7 and Ultra 9 processors are based on trusted x86 architecture that is designed with Windows based operating systems (and Linux).
 Apple's M1 is built on arm-based architecture, similar to what's in a smartphone.
 Desktop x86 Intel CPUs are significantly faster than an Arm-based Apple CPU.
 Of course, it's not really a fair comparison since they are designed for different uses, but it's important to point out the performance distinction.
 Really no mobile/laptop Arm-based CPU will truly compare in performance, that's the whole point to purchasing a desktop computer, you can get unlocked chips that use much more power since they don't have to worry about battery consumption like on a phone or laptop.

 What is a Processor (CPU)?